beachparty/beachparty.github.io/_posts/2016-11-14-donald-trump-has-won-how-should-i-feel.md

 Donald Trump has been elected the 45th President of the United States of America, and if you like it or not, he will soon be the most powerful man in the world.
 If you believe most of the things you see in the main stream media, you would be forgiven for thinking this is a terrible situation for the planet to face, but I would argue this is actually better than having Hillary in charge.

-Although when I first heard Donald Trump was running, I got swayed by the papers and was immediately against him.
+I will admit that when I first heard Donald Trump was running, I got swayed by the papers and was immediately against him.
 I even built sculptures of Donald Trump on my beach just to watch people kick him in the head.
 Now I see it was wrong to form an opinion of Donald Trump based on the establishment media.

 <https://youtu.be/_xsdm2F2AGE> Man kicks sculpture of Trump in the head!